Helmut Berger: 1976 to 1999

-The death of his partner Luchino Visconti in 1976 plunged him into a personal crisis.
+The death of Luchino Visconti in 1976 plunged him into a personal crisis.
 Exactly one year after Visconti died, Berger tried to commit suicide but was found in time to be saved.
-In the following time the abuse of drugs and alcohol shadowed his acting career.
-In 1980 Berger was cast by Claude Chabrol as Fantômas before he went to America to work in television in the role of Peter De Vilbis in nine episodes (1983–1984) of the American prime time soap opera Dynasty, which he said he did only for money.
-He would later say he was "crying on the way to the set but laughing on the way to the bank".
-This was his last appearance in a television series.
-He continued working in the US on various projects, most notably starring in Code Name: Emerald in 1985.
-In Europe, he acted the TV-miniseries The Betrothed in 1989.
+Drug and alcohol abuse began to shadow his acting career.
+In 1980 Berger was cast by Claude Chabrol as Fantômas before he went to the United States to work in television in the role of Peter De Vilbis in nine episodes (1983–1984) of the U.S. prime time soap opera Dynasty, which he said he did only for money.
+He later said he was "crying on the way to the set but laughing on the way to the bank".
+This was his last appearance in a long-running television series.
+He continued working in the U.S. on various projects, most notably starring in Code Name: Emerald in 1985.
+In Europe, he acted in the TV-miniseries The Betrothed in 1989.

 In 1990, Berger appeared in The Godfather Part III as corrupt banker Frederick Keinszig.
-He later appeared in the music video to Madonna's song "Erotica" in 1992, and also appeared in Madonna's book Sex.
-In 1993, Berger reprised his role as King Ludwig II. in the critically acclaimed film Ludwig 1881.
-Throughout the second half of the 1990s, he concentrated mainly on European productions, acting in films directed by Christoph Schlingensief, Yves Boisset and many others.
+He later appeared in the music video of Madonna's song "Erotica" in 1992 and appeared in Madonna's book Sex.
+In 1993, Berger reprised his role as King Ludwig II in the critically acclaimed film Ludwig 1881.
+Throughout the second half of the 1990s, he concentrated mainly on European productions, acting in films directed by Christoph Schlingensief, Yves Boisset, and many others.

-In 1997, Quentin Tarantino included some archive footage of the film Beast with a Gun in his film Jackie Brown and thanked Berger in the closing credits for his performance.
+In 1997, Quentin Tarantino included some archival footage of the film Beast with a Gun in his film Jackie Brown and thanked Berger in the closing credits for his performance.